mat-ruszczycky/practice-react-todo/README.md

 ![FPO](./docs/images/fpo.png)

-## High Level Design / Component Tree (Graph)
+## High Level Design / Component Tree (Dependency Graph)
 Depending on the chosen design pattern(s) for the application, using a high-level diagram tailored to traditional patterns such as MVC or MVVM is best.

-Or, the diagram can take the form of a tree (graph) that illustrates parent-child relationships as well as prop and event actions, making it suitable for component-based architecture.
+Or, the diagram can take the form of a tree (dependency graph) that illustrates parent-child relationships as well as prop and event actions, making it suitable for component-based architecture.

 It may also be helpful to generate markup for a purposed implementation.